Mondelez International (MDLZ) Q1 2017 Results - Earnings Call Transcript

 Brazil remains difficult due to persistent economic weakness.
 We posted another good quarter in chocolate but continue to experience pressure in biscuits due to price gaps and significant down trading.
 We expect Brazil will continue to be tough and have factored that into our forecast.

 As Irene mentioned, our challenges in North America are top line related.
-Specifically the region posted a decline of 1.9%, driven primarily by U.S. biscuits but also impacted by gum.
+Specifically, the region posted a decline of 1.9%, driven primarily by U.S. biscuits but also impacted by gum.
 We're taking steps to stabilize the business, putting in place experienced operating leadership and investing more heavily in brands that have momentum.
 These actions give us confidence in our second half plans.

 Despite disappointing top line results in aggregate, there were bright spots in North America, including belVita, which gained more than 1 point of share, and the launch of Ritz Crisp & Thins late in the quarter, which helped drive a 0.5 point of share improvement for the brand.
 Gum decreased due to continued category and consumption declines in the U.S., while candy was flat, driven primarily by the timing of Easter.
 We continue to see good share momentum and profit contribution from candy brands like Sour Patch Kids, which has become a consistent star.